NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Catchy Tune.md

 You create a tune so catchy, your foes can't help but dance along.
-Attempt a Performance check check against the Will DCs of all enemies in a 30-foot emanation.
+Attempt a Performance check check against the Will DCs of all enemies in a @Template\[emanation|distance:30\].

 * * *